GeorgetownMcCourt/Predicting-Recidivism/README.md

 - Data and codebook uploaded to repo 4/11/17
 - Upload .csv and .Rda versions of datasets for easier use 4/21/17
 - Upload .Rscript file that sets up data and runs theoretical models 4/24/17
+- Upload .Rscript file that uses GLM to predict recidvisim and measures accuracy with Mean F1 5/5/17

 ## Credits
 Credit to Viola Hilbert, Shashank Shekhr Rai, and Seth Taylor.